raspberrypilearning/recruiting-volunteers/en/step_2.md

 --- task ---

-**Write down** five groups of people who might be interested in volunteer oppurtunuties in your local area.
+**Write down** the groups of people who might be available, or interested in volunteer oppurtunuties in your club.

 --- /task ---